Europe’s Most Fun and Friendly City Needs to Be on Your Travel List

 Catch huge waves (or simply vibe in a pub) in Easkey, where you’ll spot the nearly 550-year-old O’Dowd’s Castle from your board.
 Or make a summertime trip to the Surf Capital of Ireland, Bundoran, where you can dance away your nights at the Sea Sessions festival once you’re back on shore.

 Catch a rock show at a giant 300-year-old castle

 Speaking of castles, let’s talk about another good one: Castle Slane.
-About a 45-minute drive from Dublin, this 18th-century stone palace now serves the rock gods as a legendary music venue.
+About a 45-minute drive from Dublin, this 18th-century stone palace now serves as a legendary music venue.
 Castle Slane began hosting concerts in 1981; past acts include U2, The Rolling Stones, Queen, David Bowie, Madonna, and Metallica.
-They only throw one concert a year (and took the last two years off, ‘cause Covid) but even if you visit on one of the 364 non-rock days, the surrounding Boyne Valley offers prehistoric sites like Brú na Bóinne that predate Stonehenge and the pyramids.
-Plus, Slane Castle keeps the party real local; in 2017, the stable was turned into an on-site whisky distillery.
+They only throw one concert a year (and took the last two years off, ‘cause COVID) but even if you visit on one of the 364 non-rock days, the surrounding Boyne Valley offers prehistoric sites like Brú na Bóinne that predate Stonehenge and the pyramids.
+Plus, you can glamp at Slane Castle, soak in the wild swimming hole or wooden hot tub, or drink whiskey around the campfire from the castle’s own whisky distillery.